 Image: High up on the scaffolding platform, the plaster decoration was gilded with 23.5 carat gold leaf

 As well as reinstating the dark red cloth to the walls, the ornate painted frieze has been put back and the plaster decoration tip-gilded with 23.5 carat gold leaf as shown in the image above.

 Take a sneak peak of the behind the scenes of Room 32

-In addition to the full refurbishment of room 32, Willmott Dixon Interiors are currently onsite completing back of house works.
+In addition to the full refurbishment of room 32, Willmott Dixon Interiors completed back of house works in May 2021.
 For more information on the project click here